ArtisanMobile/devdocs/_posts/2014-07-18-hybrid-sdk-reference-guide.md

 * id: (String) ID (or SKU Number) for the item being added to the cart.

-* price: (String) Price of the item.
+* price: (String or Number) Price of the item.
 String value must be convertible to a float.

 * description: (String) Description for the added item.